These soldiers were considered some of the most skilled, experienced and professional soldiers around and were a very intimidating enemy.

-The majority of the British soldiers who fought in the Revolutionary War were between 20 and 25 years old and joined the military only after having first tried their hand at a different career.
+The majority of the British soldiers who enlisted during the Revolutionary War were between 20 and 25 years old and joined the military only after having first tried their hand at a different career.

 Recruiting instructions called for men between 17 and 25 years old, but occasionally boys as young as 12 years old and also middle-aged men joined too.

 How Many British Soldiers Died in the Revolutionary War?

 It is estimated that between 24,000 to 25,000 British soldiers died in the Revolutionary War.
 This number includes battlefield deaths, deaths from injuries and disease, men taken prisoner, and those who remained missing.

 Where Were British Soldiers Buried During the Revolutionary War?

 There are no designated cemeteries for Revolutionary War soldiers, either British or American, but there are a number of cemeteries in the U.S. that contain the graves of British Revolutionary War soldiers, according to an article titled Ask MHQ: British Revolutionary War Burials on HistoryNet: